waynodiablo/Oystercard/pills/debugging.md

 The steps are:

 1. Take a break
-1. Describe what you think the problem is to your pair
+1. Rubber duck
-1. Identify your assumptions
+1. Assume nothing
-1. Run some tests using the scientific method
+1. P everywhere
-1. Repeat until it's fixed
+1. Repeat

 ## 1 - Take a Break

 Normally we only consider that we're even debugging, as opposed to regular programming, when we've been stuck on something for a while and we can't fix it.
 As soon as you've become aware that you have a difficult bug and you're stuck the most important thing you can do is take a break at that point.
 There's been many times when we've been stuck for a long time on something and reluctantly taken a break, only to come back five minutes later and instantly see the solution to the problem.

-## 2 - Describe what you think the problem is to your pair
+## 2 - Rubber Duck

 Unless you're doing a weekend challenge or tech test, you'll be aware that we advise you always pair, and debugging is one of those times when having another set of eyes on a problem is a godsend.
 Just by one of you talking through the problem to the other you will often find the problem you're struggling on becomes so much clearer.